 Apply for your ePermit online by clicking here.
-Upon creating your account, you will then add yourself to the appropriate ePermit waitlist(s).
+Upon creating your account, you will then submit a ePermit approval request.
 Be prepared to provide a copy of your vehicle's DMV registration.

 - Our office will verify your ePermit eligibility and email you (typically within 48 hours) with an approval or request for additional information.

 - Once approved, return to your account online to complete your purchase.
 You will receive a confirmation email receipt.
 Note: you are not allowed to park prior to completing your ePermit purchase.

 - Contact Parking Services at (805) 893-2346 or via email at email@example.com. if you do not receive a confirmation.